-PLEASE NOTE OUR GRANT APPLICATION WINDOW IS NOW OPEN UNTIL 31 MARCH 2018
+PLEASE NOTE OUR GRANT APPLICATION WINDOW IS NOW CLOSED UNTIL 1 MARCH 2019

 At least 5% of all income to The Wisdom Factory CIC is set aside for a grant fund that is distributed after the end of our financial year in February.
 The purpose of the grant fund is to offer small amounts of funding for community groups, charities and social enterprises to use on projects that will benefit communities living in Birmingham.
 We accept grant applications between £250 and £1000.

 We've all been put off by unnecessarily complicated and time-consuming funding application packs so we've tried hard to keep our process simple and clear.
 Please read the short set of rules and 'tips' below and then complete the online application form.
-Grants are awarded every April so just make sure you submit your application before 31 March.
+Grants are awarded every April so just make sure you submit your application between 1st and 31st March.
 Contact us if you have any questions.

 - Applications from individuals will not be considered.